Tax Tips

 Mileage Rate

-Starting 1/1/99 the standard mileage rate fell to 31 cents from 32.5 cents.
-In 2000, it returned to 32.5 cents.
-Charitable driving remains at 14 cent per mile, and medical & employee moving remain at 10 cents per mile.
+2008 standard mileage rate 1st half 50.5 cents last half rate 58.5 cents.
+Charitable driving at 14 cent per mile, and medical & employee moving remain at 19 cents per mile.

 Personal